Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 4 Effective Instructional Strategies That You Can Use This Week

 Effective instructional strategies withstand the test of time, and even some learned in my college years remain useful.
-While I can be quite sure that Dr. Green never imagined how far technology would advance or that students would need to continue learning during a pandemic, her course introduced me to the ways students experience the world and learn.
+While I can be sure that Dr. Green never imagined how far technology would advance or that students would need to continue learning during a pandemic, her course introduced me to how students experience the world and learn.
 The best of these strategies involve giving students time to manipulate and process new information.

 instructional-strategies